abolfathzade/Synopsis-Analyzer/README.md

 Synopsis can analysize video and embed the following metadata:

+* Cinematic Shot Type tagging for search
+* Object recognition
+* Feature vectors for similarity and sorting.
-* Dominant Color and Histograms for every frame, and globally for color similarity and sorting,
+* Dominant Color and Histograms similarity and sorting,
-* Perceptual hashing for perceptual similarity searching / sorting
+* Perceptual hashing for perceptual similarity and sorting
-* Visual Saliency (areas of visual interest)
+* Visual Saliency (areas of visual interest) (beta)
 * Motion amount, direction, and smoothness for every frame, and globally, for similarity and sorting.
-* Automatic feature tracking

-###Workflow Opporunities:
+### Workflow Opporunities:

 **Archival**:
 * Analyze your media archive, optionally transcoding to an appropriate archival video format like H.264.